rangelsen/cyborg_led_sim/README.md

 #### GLEW (OpenGL Extention Wrangler)

 Used for OpenGL function loading.
-Should also be shipped with Ubuntu but if it can easily be obtained from
+Should also be shipped with Ubuntu but it can easily be obtained from

 ```